AOSC Committees

 Charge:

-• Organize the submission of faculty nominations to national and international awards.
+• Organize submission of faculty nominations for college, university, national, and international awards

 Charge:

-• Coordinate with the Burgers Program to advance fluid dynamics as interdisciplinary science and technology
+• Help the Burgers Program advance geophysical applications of fluid dynamics

-• Recruit new faculty and students with expertise in these areas.
+• Help recruit new faculty and students with interests and expertise in these areas

 Computer